OpenDreamKit/OpenDreamKit.github.io/_posts/2016-12-15-developer-position-kaiserslautern.md

 about 50 people spread over 15 sites in Europe, with a total budget of about 7.6 million euros.

-# Expressions of interest
+# Applications

-Interested candidates should send an email to decker {at} mathematik dot uni-kl dot de and goodwillhart {at} googlemail dot come for further information about the position, as soon as possible.
+Interested candidates should send an email to both decker {at} mathematik dot uni-kl dot de and goodwillhart {at} googlemail dot com with a CV and short letter of application, as soon as possible.